nanvel/blog/2017/11/trading.md

 High Sharpe ration is much easier to achieve with smaller account.

 ## Vocabulary

+Gambling - when odds are unknown and wishing for luck.

 [Sharpe Ratio](http://web.stanford.edu/~wfsharpe/art/sr/sr.htm) - consistency of returns.
 Helps investors to understand the return of an investment compared to its risk.
 When < 1 - not suitable for a stand-alone strategy.
 Profitable almost every month - > 2, profitable almost every day - > 3.